JujuAdams/db/README.md

 ## Saving And Loading Databases

 db contains two debug functions that can be used to easily save databases to disk - `db_debug_save()` and `db_debug_load()`.
-As the names suggest, these are intended for anything other than debug use.
-You should not use these function in production.
+As the names suggest, these are intended only for debug use.
+You should not use these functions in production.

-Instead, you should save and load buffers asynchronously.
-You can use GameMaker's [native async buffer functions](https://manual.gamemaker.io/lts/en/GameMaker_Language/GML_Reference/Buffers/buffer_save_async.htm) and db is compatible with existing save/load systems that use GameMaker's functions.
+Instead, you should save and load buffers asynchronously for proper game builds.
+You can use GameMaker's [native async buffer functions](https://manual.gamemaker.io/lts/en/GameMaker_Language/GML_Reference/Buffers/buffer_save_async.htm) and db is compatible with existing save/load systems that use GameMaker's async buffer functions.
 Alternatively, you can use another library that I've made called [Sparkle Store](https://github.com/jujuadams/Sparkle-Store) that wraps around the native GameMaker functions and gives you a more friendly API to use.

 ### Native Functions